true

 atmospheric zone

-A geographic feature which is primarily composed of a continuous volume of liquid water held in shape or sustained by an environmental process.
+A liquid astronomical body part which is primarily composed of a continuous volume of liquid water and is held in shape or sustained by an environmental process.

 hydroform